Russia declines to approve combined AstraZeneca, Sputnik V vaccine trials

-MOSCOW (Reuters) -The Russian health ministry’s ethical committee has declined to approve clinical trials in Russia combining a British shot from AstraZeneca and Oxford University with Russia’s Sputnik V vaccine, an AstraZeneca official told Reuters on Friday.
+The Russian health ministry's ethical committee has declined to approve clinical trials in Russia combining a British shot from AstraZeneca (AZN.L) and Oxford University with Russia's Sputnik V vaccine, an AstraZeneca official told Reuters on Friday.

 Irina Panarina, AstraZeneca general director in Russia and Eurasia, said the decision did not mean that the trials would never be approved or were definitively prohibited.